Risk score

 View the risk score

-The above screenshot shows that the risk score is 8 along with the contributing factors to that score.
-As you can see that it is an external API with no authentication.
+The above screenshot shows that the risk score is 6, along with the contributing factors to that score.
+It is an external unencrypted API.
 To correct your API definition, you can file a JIRA from this screen.
-For more information on Traceable's JIRA integration, see JIRA integration
+For more information on Traceable's JIRA integration, see JIRA integration.

 You can also view the contributing score of each category by navigating to the Risk tab.
-The page shows the highest category score that contributes to the overall risk score.
+The page shows the highest category score contributing to the overall risk score.

 Was this article helpful?